 Besides, humidity chambers serve as testing chambers for zoological and botanical investigations.

 Functionalities of the Humidity chamber

 The humidity chamber uses many methods to generate and control humidity and they include

-- Water bath – a water bath with heating and cooling coils generates water vapor.
-Air passing through picks up the water vapor to provide required humidity.
+- Water bath – a water bath with heating and cooling coils generates water vapour.
+The air passing through the bath picks up the water vapour to provide the required humidity.
 This is useful for small chambers.
-This method uses minimum quantity of water
+This method uses a minimum quantity of water

 - Atomizer – a small nozzle sprays atomized water in the mixing assembly of the chamber.
 When the atomized water passes through the chamber it gets heated immediately.
 This system is simple and easy to handle, generates large volumes of moisture, saves electricity and cools the air